 If you need individualized server monitoring statistics, then SolarWinds Server & Application Monitor is a great option.
 There is a lot of information at your disposal if you value customizability and fine-tuning your server’s monitoring.

-Its ease of use, custom monitors and application models all come together to provide users with a comprehensive and easy to setup server monitor.
+Its ease of use, custom monitors, and application models all come together to provide users with a comprehensive and easy to setup server monitor.
 Its multi-platform support for Microsoft Windows and Linux means that you can monitor all of your servers, from this single product.

 Pros: